Skip to Main Content

 The chart above shows average selected prequalified rates for borrowers with credit scores of 720 or higher who used the Credible marketplace to select a lender.
 The chart lists weekly rates from the last three years.

 Like most other types of borrowing, private student loan rates had been elevated in recent years as the Federal Reserve kept the federal funds rate high to try to control inflation.
-Fed policymakers lowered the benchmark rate in September and again the first week of November.
+Fed policymakers lowered the benchmark rate in September and again in November.

 While Fed rate changes can significantly affect the cost of private student loans, federal student loans are generally more stable.
 That’s because federal loans come with fixed rates that are set annually by Congress.
 For the 2024-25 school year, federal loan rates are: